 What You Should Know About Holistic Skincare

-A holistic approach isn’t a quick fix, but trust me—it’s worth it.
 When you stop hyperfocusing or obsessing over your skin and focus on supporting your whole body, everything starts improving.
-Your mood, your energy, your digestion, your periods—and your skin.
+Your mood, your energy, your digestion, your periods and your skin.

-Now, I’m not saying it’s all smooth sailing.
-Life happens.
-Stress happens.
-Breakouts happen.
 But when your body is in a healthier place, you bounce back faster.
-A pimple heals in days, not weeks.
-Your skin stays resilient.
-And most importantly—you feel good in your own skin.
+A breakout heals in days, instead of lingering for weeks and weeks.
+You feel more confident in yourself and your ability to heal.

 Need some help with your holistic approach to skincare?

+So, the next time you’re dealing with a skin concern, take a step back and ask yourself: What else could be playing a role?
+And trust me, your skin (and your entire well-being) will thank you for it.
 If you need some help with the nutrition side of things, you know where I am.
 Just drop me a message and we can get started.

 0 Comments